compuphase/ARM-disassembler/readme.md

     void disasm_cleanup(ARMSTATE *state);

-Jump targets (for control flow and function calls) is relative to the instruction address (register `PC`) on the ARM architecture.
+On the ARM architecture, jump targets (for control flow and function calls) are relative to the instruction address (register `PC`).
 Therefore, to resolve the address that is really jumped to, you need to know the value of `PC`.
 The starting value is set with `disasm_address`.
 The disassembler library then updates the instruction address while disassembling.

     void disasm_address(ARMSTATE *state, uint32_t address);